missyalienn/workbench-mvp/mvp-hitlist.md

-# Workbench MVP Pipeline - Implementation Status
+# Workbench MVP - Implementation Status

 This document tracks the implementation status of the Reddit DIY RAG pipeline components.